 ME: Did you pick the geese then?

 CJ: Yah, still have two feather pillows.

-ME: Did your mother ever make a (A193 feathertick),
+ME: Did your mother ever make a (A193 feathertick), a quilt?

 CJ: Yeah, she had a big feather (A194 feathertick).